sbrunner/scan-to-paperless/README.md

 ## NAS

-The Docker support is required, pPersonally I use a [Synology DiskStation DS918+](https://www.synology.com/products/DS918+), and you can get the *.syno.json files to configure your Docker services.
+The Docker support is required, Personally I use a [Synology DiskStation DS918+](https://www.synology.com/products/DS918+), and you can get the *.syno.json files to configure your Docker services.